ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

-My second attempt for an analogue algorithm was more accurate on the description.
-Even it was explained very well, most of the people draw something that i never though about it.
-I didn't wont to create a text that scares the reader or make him think too much for concluding an action.
-It was really important to phrase the instruction clear to prevent any misunderstandings.
+The second attempt for an analogue algorithm was more accurate on the description.
+Even it was explained very well, most of the people draw something out of my expectations.
+The purpose wasn't to create a text that scares the reader or make him think too much for concluding an action.
+For that reason it was really important to phrase the instruction clear to prevent any misunderstandings.

 The choice of the material was free, which also included objects.
-I found interesting the different visual tension giving from a circle and a line to create some sort of grid.
-While looking on different drawings, we can recognize that every person gives a different touch and express them self in different way by just using a circle and a line.
+The interesting thing about the output was set by the different visual tension giving from a circle and a line to create some sort of grid.

+While looking on different drawings, it is recognizible that every person gives a different touch and express them self in different way by just using a circle and a line.
 The problems for creating my expectation for this work, was more on getting the people covering the whole paper.

 ##Algorithm part 3.